 The pivot towards purpose is an invitation to remember our own values and principles in our little moments of decision throughout the day.

 “Each man is questioned by life; and he can only answer to life by answering for his own life; to life he can only respond by being responsible.”

 – Viktor Frankl

 The next post will be the final post in this three part series.
 We’ll explore how to set goals and build a life that is guided by your values.
-See you then!

-With Warmth, Melli
+With warmth, Melli